razonyang/hugo-theme-bootstrap/exampleSite/content/docs/advanced/purgecss/index.md

 **The `hugo_stats.json` only works in `*.html` templates**, that is, any CSS classes, tags and ids used on JavaScript files will still be purged.

-But don worry, there are two ways to solve this problem.
+But don't worry, there are two ways to solve this problem.

 ### Extra Stats